bhargavi1poyekar/fetch_goldbar/README.md

 Identifies the likely group containing the fake bar based on the result of a weigh-in.

 valid_bar_value():
-Validates if the bar values satisfy the required conidtions.
+Validates if the bar values satisfy the required conditions.

 find_fake_bar():
 Starts the process to determine the fake gold bar using a minimum of weighings.